Seward is one of my favorite towns in Alaska. It’s simply beautiful and there is so much to do.

 It’s a steep hike with challenging terrain, but if you’re up for the challenge, the view is absolutely breathtaking.
 Mt Marathon offers beautiful 360-degree views of the area, including Seward and Resurrection Bay.

-A large race takes place on this mountain every Fourth of July.
+A large race takes place on Mt Marathon every Fourth of July.
 This grueling race begins in downtown Seward.
 Racers run 3/4 mile to the base of the mountain and ascend the 3,000ft as quickly as possible.
 On the way down, scree helps runners to gain speed, and then the race finishes where it started downtown.

 It’s a huge event in Alaska, and people come from all around the world to race or watch the event.
 The current record is just over 40 minutes to complete the entire mountain run.